 As a member of Project 3.5, you will gain access to hundreds of hours of Michigan United organizer training material.
 Learn the listening, communication, and planning skills to become an effective advocate for the people in your neighborhood.

 Join us at members-only events for training on negotiation, advocacy, and power building.
+Walk with us up and down driveways and streets as we organize people.
 Stand with us at direct actions to oppose racial, gender, and economic injustice.
 Sit with us at special events directly connected to the future of our cities and state.

 The Committed Few needs leaders.